-In light of the timeframe to accomplish a new land use Master Plan and subsequent development regulations, the Royal Oak City Commission adopted community benefits guidelines in the fall of 2022.
-The guidelines serve as a statement of development principles to encourage attainable housing, environmental sustainability, etc. Developers selecting the planned unit development (PUD) process must demonstrate such principles in their development to receive approvals.
-Two recent PUD developments were approved with a modest number of affordable housing units.
+In light of the timeframe to accomplish a new land use Master Plan and subsequent development regulations, the Royal Oak City Commission adopted community benefits guidelines in the Fall of 2022.
+The guidelines serve as a statement of development principles to encourage attainable housing, environmental sustainability, etc. Developers selecting the Planned Unit Development (PUD) process must demonstrate such principles in their development to receive approvals.
+Recent PUD developments were approved with assurance of creating a modest number of new affordable housing units.

 In February of 2023, the Royal Oak City Commission also allocated \$1,950,000 of its ARPA funds to the development of new affordable housing.
-As of June 22, 2023, staff has meet with 13 developers regarding the possibility of leveraging the city's ARPA funds to construct a new affordable housing development.
+Since then staff has met with over a dozen developers regarding the possibility of leveraging the city's ARPA funds to construct a new affordable housing development.